 Principal Investigator (Office: S3-01-11)

-Ryan is a theoretical ecologist with an interest in tropical forest ecology, biodiversity, ecosystem function, and ecosystem services.
+Ryan is a theoretical ecologist with an interest in tropical forest ecology and biodiversity.
 He completed an undergraduate degree in Mathematics & Statistics at the University of Melbourne and a PhD in Ecology & Evolutionary Biology at Princeton University.
 Current major research projects aim to understand the mechanisms responsible for large-scale patterns of tree diversity in tropical forests and to explore how this diversity influences ecosystem function.
 Download Ryan’s CV here.

 Post-doctoral Research Fellow